sdgottschalk/sgottschalk.io/_posts/2023-03-20-table-of-contents.md

 ## POSITIVE APPROACH TO CRYPTO-ASSETS

-the EU appears to see some [societal and economic value] ( https://data.consilium.europa.eu/doc/document/PE-54-2022-INIT/en/pdf). to crypto-assets: “offers of crypto-assets could allow for an innovative and inclusive way of financing, including for small and medium-sized enterprises (SMEs) (page 2)
+the EU appears to see some [societal and economic value](https://data.consilium.europa.eu/doc/document/PE-54-2022-INIT/en/pdf). to crypto-assets: “offers of crypto-assets could allow for an innovative and inclusive way of financing, including for small and medium-sized enterprises (SMEs) (page 2)

-### SHARP CONTRAST WITH THE [ECB’s position on bitcoin and other crypto-assets] (https://www.ecb.europa.eu/press/blog/date/2022/html/ecb.blog221130~5301eecd19.en.html )
+### SHARP CONTRAST WITH THE ECB

-published in November 2022 in the wake of FTX’s failure, Ulrich Bindseil and Jürgen Schaaf start with a scathing analysis of bitcoin’s economic irrelevance, except for illegal transactions.
+The [ECB’s position on bitcoin and other crypto-assets](https://www.ecb.europa.eu/press/blog/date/2022/html/ecb.blog221130~5301eecd19.en.html) was published in November 2022 in the wake of FTX’s failure.
+Ulrich Bindseil and Jürgen Schaaf start with a scathing analysis of bitcoin’s economic irrelevance, except for illegal transactions.
 They then justify the ECB’s reluctance to regulate bitcoin by explaining that regulation would be viewed as a signal of acceptance of cryptocurrencies, in general, and of bitcoin in particular, a position they completely disagree with.
 Although they acknowledge the EU’s MiCA initiative they disapprove of it “[..] current regulation of cryptocurrencies is partly shaped by misconceptions.
 The belief that space must be given to innovation at all costs stubbornly persists.”
 In summary, crypto-assets are useless, bitcoin is an “unprecedented polluter”, and should be left to disappear.

 ## THIS IS JUST THE START